 So, you made it look good, you made it smart and creative and you have a great call-to-action layout.
 Now who pays for your ad?
 I’ve heard of agents who hardly pay for their print advertising because their vendors love to pick up the tab for them.
 So you never know…

 Otherwise, this is when you can partner with other service providers.
 Put their name on your ad and give them business that comes from your print advertising.
 Be sure to follow the legal guidelines.

-It’s going to be a while before (if ever) print advertising will go out of style.
+It’s going to be a while before (if ever) print advertising will go out of style in Atlanta or anywhere else.
 Why?
 You can roll a huge glossy page and put in your pocket – something you can’t do with a tablet or laptop.
 And a two-page magazine spreads can be impressive and hard to beat.
 Computers and mobile devices are making a huge footprint in our history, but paper and magazines still bring about feelings and emotions that our digital friends never will.
 Print is here to stay, so make your print ads a powerful tool.